 Now here’s where it gets fun!
 It’s time to experiment and find out which scents speak to you and your personal style.
 Spend some time in the natural products section of your grocery store, or even the bulk herbs and spices department!
 Focus on which scents stand out to you and what kind of vibe you’re going for.
 Is floral your thing or do you prefer to smell like a decadent dessert?
-While there are an endless number of ways to mix and match scents to your liking, having a loose formula to go by will help you find one that is unique and complex.
+While there is an endless number of ways to mix and match scents to your liking, having a loose formula to go by will help you find one that is unique and complex.
 Just pick an essential oil you enjoy and play around with the amounts until you find one you like.

-Once you’ve found your winning combination, it’s time to choose your prefered method of application.
+Once you’ve found your winning combination, it’s time to choose your preferred method of application.
 Roller balls are great for oil-based perfumes – that way you know exactly where you’re applying it so you can avoid getting it on your clothes or other valuables.
 Spray bottles are great for alcohol or water mixtures.
 If you started with a more solid base such as coconut oil, a cute tin or glass container will work best.
 Solid perfumes are a great addition to your beauty travel bag as they’re convenient and mess-free.
 There may also be a few ways to store your perfume by reusing items you already have on hand.